dracidoupe/graveyard/docs/dev-docs/infrastructure.rst

 Error Reporting
 ---------------

 Exceptions are sent to [Sentry](https://sentry.io/welcome/).
-Sentry is configured to push information about new exceptions into [#serverove-novinky Slack channel](https://dracidoupe.slack.com/archives/C7FMV74DT).
+Sentry is configured to push information about new exceptions into [#production-feed Slack channel](https://dracidoupe.slack.com/archives/C029JA38AAV).

+Logs are scanned using [Papertrail](https://www.papertrail.com/) and matching events are send to [#production-feed](https://dracidoupe.slack.com/archives/C029JA38AAV).
+Alerts currently configured:

+* `Warning: OR [WARNING] -("[WARNING] Worker with pid" AND ("was terminated due to signal 19" OR "was terminated due to signal 15")) -"[WARNING] Not Found: /favicon.ico"` (sent every 10 minutes)

 Installation
 ============